songwenhao/tdesktop/cmake/external/glib/cppgir/README.md

 The latter is needed when using the generated code, the former only at generation time.

+In case of CMake build, it is also possible to build some examples whose sources are also installed along with some documentation.
+As such, the meson system only builds and install the (most) relevant parts, as may be useful when used as a subproject.

 ## Release numbering and API stability